The 15 Best Books of 2015

 Rewarding reflections on time, love, loss, courage, creativity, and other transformations of the heart.

 In the spirit of treating my annual best-of reading lists as a sort of Old Year’s resolutions in reverse, reflecting not aspirational priorities for the new year but what proved most worth prioritizing over the year past, here are the fifteen most rewarding books I read in 2015, following the subject-specific selections of the year’s best art books, best science books, and best children’s books.
-Please enjoy.
+Please enjoy.1.
+ON THE MOVE

 On one particular occasion, the thrill of observation swelled to such proportions that it eclipsed his chronic introversion.
 He recounts: